xlsynth/dslx-llm/prompt.md

 ```

 When requested to create designs, using as many quickchecks as possible to test properties of the resulting design improves quality significantly.

+For parameterized designs it's nice to use smaller types in our quickchecks so that exhaustive testing (or other means of proving) of the quickcheck property is more of a viable option.

+**That is all of the tutorial content.**

 ---